 Callum has worked with a number of theatre companies over the past few years, appearing in; The Little Mermaid, Curtains and Shrek with SLAMS MTC., Wicked, Les Miserables, Guys and Dolls with NOVA MTC as Harry The Horse, and most recently Cry Baby with PEP Productions.
 He has also performed in plays with Malvern TC, Adelphi Players and Sherbrooke TC.
 Callum really hopes that you enjoy this production of Ace of Hearts.

-Musical theatre is one of Naomi’s greatest loves and passions.
+Musical theatre is one of Mia’s greatest loves and passions.
 She started taking singing lessons at the age of 11, and has taken various acting and dancing classes over the years, including masterclasses at the National Theatre St Kilda, Victorian College of the Arts, the Australian Institute of Music and The Space Dance and Arts Centre.
 She has been cast in a number of roles over the years, including the Baker’s Wife in Into the Woods, Claire in Shakespearean Jeans’s Speaking in Tongues, and Clara in Pygmalion with Malvern Theatre Company.

-When she is not singing, acting or dancing, Naomi is busy doing a Masters of Primary and Secondary Teaching at Monash University - she will be moving to Buckinghamshire, England later this year, hopefully to become an English teacher in the gaps between musical theatre rehearsals!
-Having been part of the original scripted workshop cast at Monash University in April 2018, Naomi is very excited to make a return to musical theatre as part of the cast for this new Australian musical.
-Look carefully and you may find that Naomi is playing not just one or two different characters, but six - a challenge that she is excited to take on!
+When she is not singing, acting or dancing, Mia is busy doing a Masters of Primary and Secondary Teaching at Monash University - she will be moving to Buckinghamshire, England later this year, hopefully to become an English teacher in the gaps between musical theatre rehearsals!
+Having been part of the original scripted workshop cast at Monash University in April 2018, Mia is very excited to make a return to musical theatre as part of the cast for this new Australian musical.
+Look carefully and you may find that Mia is playing not just one or two different characters, but six - a challenge that she is excited to take on!